Southampton-RSG/2015-12-15-Southampton/prerequisites.md

 title: Software Prerequisites
 ---

-**Prior to the workshop, it is vital that you install the following software on your laptop!** There is little time during the workshop to deal with installation problems, so it makes the day run much more smoothly if you arrive with your software already installed.
+**Prior to the workshop, it is vital that you install the following software on your laptop and create an account at Github!**

+There is little time during the workshop to deal with installation problems, so it makes the day run much more smoothly if you arrive with your software already installed.

 ## Help!